-The i-Grape project is currently developing new technologies based on optical sensing for monitoring grape maturation and vine water status.
+The i-Grape project is developing new technologies based on optical sensing to monitor grape maturation and vine water status.

-The i-Grape final workshop will be held in a hybrid format at INL – International Iberian Nanotechnology Laboratory in Braga (Portugal) next July 18th, 2022.
-The sessions will be open to the public.
+The i-Grape final workshop was held in a hybrid format at INL – International Iberian Nanotechnology Laboratory in Braga (Portugal) on July 18th, 2022.
+The sessions were open to the public.

 List of confirmed speakers/industry representatives: